punkcoder/site.dc720/content/posts/initial.md

     "foundation",
 ]
 +++

 Hot on the heels of DEFCON 26 I am looking to meet with other like minded hackers in the Boulder and Surrounding area.
+So if you didn't make it to Hacker Summer Camp this year, or you are looking to make it last all year long, Please join us.

 ~~~

 Boulder County Library
 Arapahoe Room: 6:00pm to 8:00pm Tuesday, Aug 28 2018

 Agenda:

 * Establishing a quorum
-* Exploring topics to bring as presentation
+* Exploring topics
 * Community Outreach
 * Other topics of Concern